 Ripley’s Believe it Or Not

 This was our first ever visit to a Ripley’s Believe it Or Not.
 Bell was especially keen to go as she mentioned wanting to go as a kid, on a family trip to the Gold Coast, in Australia.
 Robert Ripley was a world traveler and used to host a show called Believe it Or Not.
-Today, Ripley’s museums are all over the world and feature an eclectic mix of artefacts and art.
+Today, Ripley’s museums are all over the world and feature an eclectic mix of artifacts and art.

 Among their collection, highlights of Baltimore Ripley’s Believe it Or Not features miniature city skylines, a castle made of match sticks, indigenous antiques and paintings of the Clintons made entirely from hamburger grease.
 There is also an optional 2,000 sq. feet mirror maze and a simulator ride.
 If you’re into oddities, interactive exhibitions and learning about different cultures, Ripley’s is good fun in Baltimore.
 Even the bathroom features a wild spectacle of varying noises and tidbits of history.